 About Dr. Greif

-Dr. Greif spent his formative years in the arcades and on the soccer fields near Baltimore, Maryland.
-After graduating magna cum laude from Tufts University, Dr. Greif earned his doctorate in clinical psychology at the University of Denver.
+Dr. Greif grew up near Baltimore, Maryland.
+After graduating from Tufts University, Dr. Greif earned his doctorate in clinical psychology at the University of Denver.
 He completed his pre-doctoral internship at the University of Oregon Counseling and Testing Center and his postdoctoral fellowship with New York University’s Counseling Services.
 Dr. Greif is a former training director and supervising psychologist at Fordham University’s Counseling Services.
-Subsequently, Dr. Greif served as an Assistant Dean for Juniors and Transfer Students at Fordham University.
+Subsequently, Dr. Greif served as an Assistant Dean for Juniors and Transfer Students at Fordham.
 Dr. Greif most recently held the positions of Interim Director and Assistant Director at the Jewish Theological Seminary Counseling Center in New York City.

-Dr. Greif completed the Couples Therapy Training Program at the Westchester Center for Psychoanalysis and Psychotherapy.
-He also earned a certificate for a 40 hour mediation and conflict resolution training with the Center for Understanding in Conflict in California.
+Dr. Greif completed the Couples Therapy Training Program at the Westchester (NY) Center for Psychoanalysis and Psychotherapy.
+He also earned a certificate for mediation and conflict resolution and has had training in Collaborative Divorce.

-In his free time, he enjoys spending time with family and friends, watching movies, hiking, reading, playing tennis, and is an avid soccer fan.
+In his free time, he enjoys spending time with family and friends, watching movies, hiking, reading, building Lego, playing tennis, and is an avid soccer fan.